awebdev/crawler/README.md

 ```

 ## Links
-  /crawl              Starts crawling for default routes
+  * /crawl              - Starts crawling for default routes
-  /api
+  * /api                - Get all collection data
-    /visitedUrls      Shows all visited Urls
+    - /visitedUrls      - Shows all visited Urls
-    /ranks            Shows ranks for visited domains
+    - /ranks            - Shows ranks for all visited domains
-    /clean
+  * /clean              - Clean collection
-      /visitedUrls    Remove all visited urls from DB
+    - /visitedUrls      - Remove all visited urls from DB
-      /ranks          Remove all domain ranks from DB
+    - /ranks            - Remove all domain ranks from DB